The electoral register

 Everyone’s name and address goes on the full version of the electoral register.
 The full version of the register is only used for:

 - checking applications for loans or credit

 The law says who can have a copy of the full register and what they can use it for.
 The full list of such persons and purposes is given in the Representation of the People (England and Wales) (Amendment) Regulations 2002.
 It is a criminal offence for them to pass it on to anyone else or to use it for any other purpose.

-Please note that you can opt out of your name appearing in the open register.
-Please contact the elections team (see below) if you would like to opt out.
+Please contact the elections team (see below) if you would like to opt out of the open register.

 You can also write to:Elections Team, Lichfield District Council, District Council House, Frog Lane, Lichfield, Staffs WS13 6YU.